fbpx

 Step 4: Remove the pits

-No one benefits from accidentally biting into peach pits except maybe your dentist!
 Before you freeze your peaches, remove the pits.
 This is easily accomplished by cutting the peach in half and gently twisting it to expose the pit.
 Use a knife to carefully pry it out of the peach.

-Step 5: Cut them into slices
+Step 5: Cut into slices

 Slice peaches!
-Now that you’ve gotten rid of those pesky pits, it’s time to cut them up using a good paring knife.
+Now that you've gotten rid of those pesky pits, it's time to cut them up using a good paring knife.
 I personally prefer to slice them before freezing because that makes them ideal for my smoothies!
-I cut them into ¼-½ inch slices depending on the size of the peach.
+I cut them into ยผ-ยฝ inch slices depending on the size of the peach.

 Step 6: Drizzle some lemon juice on them